byui-cit/cit470/courseinfo/vSphere.md

 After connecting to the department's VPN service using GlobalProtect, use your BYU-I credentials to log into vSphere:
 <a href="https://vctr.c.cit.byui.edu/ui/" target="_blank" ref="noopener">https://vctr.c.cit.byui.edu/ui/</a>

-## Quick Survey of the CIT VMware Infrastructure, using the vSphere web interface ##
+## Quick tour of the CIT VMware Infrastructure, using the vSphere web interface ##

 From the 'hamburger' ( ≡ ) menu, select *Inventory*: